offbyone/ideas/content/old/events/lest-their-sacrifices-be-forgotten.md

 ![Poppy and barbed wire](/images/poppy.gif)Because too many people choose to forget.

-Because it\'s not fashionable to remember.
+Because it's not fashionable to remember.

 Because of the people who died to protect the freedom to mock them.